 - 1. The School Corporation may vary from the discipline procedures in this handbook where appropriate to comply with 511 Indiana Administrative Code Article 7. - 2.
 When a principal or designee recommends to the Superintendent that a student be expelled from school, the following procedures will be followed: - a.
-The Superintendent may conduct an expulsion meeting, or may appoint one of the following persons to conduct the expulsion meeting: - i.
-A member of the administrative staff who did not recommend that the student be expelled and who was not involved in the events giving rise to that recommendation; or - ii.
+The Superintendent may conduct an expulsion meeting, or may appoint one of the following persons to conduct the expulsion meeting: - A member of the administrative staff who did not recommend that the student be expelled and who was not involved in the events giving rise to that recommendation; or - ii.
 Legal counsel. - b.
 The Superintendent or the person appointed to hold the expulsion meeting may continue the suspension of a student for more than the ten (10) school days of the principal's suspension and until the time of the expulsion decision, if he/she determines that the student's continued suspension will prevent or substantially reduce the risk of: - i.
 Interference with an educational function or school purpose; or - ii.
-A physical injury to the student, other students, school employees or visitors to the school.
+A physical injury to the student, other students, school employees or visitors to the school c.
+An expulsion will not take place until the student and the student's parent or guardian are given notice of their right to appear an expulsion meeting conducted by the Superintendent or the person designated by the Superintendent.